PNNL-Comp-Mass-Spec/proteomics-data-analysis-tutorial/docs/isobaric_quantification.md

 Table \@ref(tab:global-masic-table) shows the first 6 rows of `masic_data`.

-#### Filter MASIC Data
+### Filter MASIC Data

+The only other step in reporter ion intensity data preparation is to filter the results.
 Currently, we recommend keeping entries where at least 50% of the ion population is due to the targeted ion (interference score $\geq$ 0.5) and not filtering by S/N.

 ```r